Zuinig of the environment.

 Sustainable in our stores.

+We do not indulge in unnecessary luxury in our stores.
+We do invest in LED lighting.
 At the end of 2019, 67% of our stores had LED lighting.
-This means we achieved our target of 65%.
-By the end of 2020, this should rise to 75%.
-LED lighting uses less than a third of the energy required by traditional fluorescent tubes.
-The 860 stores with LED lighting thus result in a lower energy bill, being good for the environment and our budget.
+At the end of 2020, 66% and in 2021, 910 branches (out of 1,303) were equipped with LED.
+This is therefore 70%.
+LED lighting consumes less than a third of the energy required by traditional fluorescent tubes.
+The 910 branches with LED lighting thus ensure a lower energy bill.
+Good for the environment and the wallet.

 About 45% less kWh used at each store compared to fluorescent lighting.